-It has been confirmed that simply replacing an iPhone 13 screen from another iPhone 13 (pro models included) will cause Face ID to be disabled, but why?
-Why would replacing your iPhone 13 screen disable Face ID?
+It has been confirmed Apple have made a u-turn on their technology which links the iPhone 13 screen to Face ID.
+When the iPhone 13 was originally released, replacing the screen from another iPhone 13 (pro models included) would cause Face ID to be disabled, but why?

 This is because the microchip which controls the iPhone 13 screen is not only communicating with the iPhone itself but also with the iPhone’s Facial recognition (Face ID).
 Removing the screen breaks this chain of communication. iOS15 then disables Face ID because of the communication break.
 Is this a new software bug?
 Or an insight of what’s to come?

 To understand this technology further we have to go back to how Apple used to control their screens and how this technology has advanced over the years.
 From our research the iPhone communicates with the screen through a microchip embedded on the screen.

 This screen microchip is an integrated circuit (an assembly of electronic components fabricated into a single unit) responsible for translating your analogue touch (your finger pressing on your screen creating an analogue signal) to a digital signal (for your iPhone to understand as your iPhone is a mini computer and doesn’t understand analogue signals).

 From the inception of the iPhone the integrated circuit (or circuits for the plus size iPhone 6) were always placed on the logic board of the iPhone (the logic board is the iPhone’s brain).
 In the iPhone 6s Apple moved this ADC (analogue to digital converter) Ic (integrated circuit) to the screen.
 From then the screen would communicate directly to the iPhone’s central processing unit (the iPhone’s CPU is something we’ll discuss in the future).